indubitablement2/eos/README.md

   * 4 heavy and many medium/light weapons.
   * Often has unique built-in weapon.
   * The size of 3 cruisers or more.
-  * Extremely expensive to buy and maintain.
+  * Extremely expensive to build and maintain.
   * Very slow.

+* Experimental
+  * 8 heavy and many medium weapons.
+  * Has fortress like capability, but is mobile.
+  * 1.5+ capital
+  * Ludicrously expensive to maintain.
+  * Can not be build (no blueprint hence the name).

 ### Manufacturer
 Weapon and ship have manufacturer.